Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 sudo udevadm control --reload-rules && sudo udevadm trigger

-, you may need slightly different rule:
+If you use libusb, you may need slightly different rule:

 SUBSYSTEM=="usb", ATTR{idVendor}=="20a0", ATTR{idProduct}=="41e5", MODE="0666"